 Later, however, he said it would be much like policies discussed last year, so few surprises would be likely.

-But, Peterson added, more than any time during his time in the House he does not know what will happen, mainly because winning a House vote is uncertain.
+Peterson said he does not know what will happen, mainly because winning a House vote is uncertain.

-“It is more likely that we have an extension (of current law) than we get this bill done...” said Peterson, the top-ranking House ag Democrat.
+“It is more likely that we have an extension (of current law) than we get this bill done,” Peterson said.
 “I hope I’m wrong, but we will see.”

 Sen. Al Franken, D-Minn., said an extension would be “a disaster.”
 New laws, including provisions he wrote to help farmers’ efforts to boost energy production, are needed, he said.